5 positive ways to prepare for labour

 "The best thing I did was meditation, including positive visualisation.
 After a difficult first birth I found I could create my own positive space and vibe the second time.
 I felt calm and together even when I was in pain."

-Complementary therapies, such as acupuncture may also help you relax.
-Just make sure your acupuncturist is fully qualified and that they use disposable needles at every treatment session.
-Tell your practitioner that you’re pregnant too, because certain acupuncture points can’t be used safely in pregnancy.
+You might find that complementary therapies, such as acupuncture, also help you to relax.
+Just make sure your practitioner is fully qualified, uses disposable needles at each session and is experienced in working with pregnant people.
+Tell them you are pregnant, because certain acupuncture points cannot be used safely during pregnancy.

 5. Think about your birth plan